thewaxmango/mahjong-hands/README.md

-**The site has been taken down following my graduation from high school.**

-There is a bug with determining uradora.
+There is a bug with determining dora and uradora.

 # mahjong-hands